The sample size required in importance sampling: Theory

 Sometimes, when the probability density $\rho$ is known only up to a normalizing constant --- that is, $\rho(x)= C \tau(x)$ where $\tau$ is explicit but $C$ is hard to calculate --- the following alternative estimate is used:

 It is easy to see that

 Therefore, the expected value of $I_n(f)$ is the quantity $I(f)$ that we are trying to estimate.
 However, $I_n(f)$ may have large fluctuations.
-The main problem in importance sampling is to determine the sample size required for getting a reliable estimate.
-A straightforward approach is to compute the variance of $I_n(f)$.
+The two main problems in importance sampling are: (a) given $\mu$, $\nu$ and $f$, to determine the sample size required for getting a reliable estimate, and (b) given $\nu$ and $f$, to find a sampling measure $\mu$ that minimizes the required sample size among a given class of measures.
+We address the first problem in this paper.

+A straightforward approach for computing an upper bound on the required sample size is to compute the variance of $I_n(f)$.
 Indeed, this is easy to compute:

 The formula for the variance can be used, at least in theory, to calculate a sample size that is sufficient for guaranteeing any desired degree of accuracy for the importance sampling estimate.
 In practice, however, this number is often much larger than what is actually required for good performance.
-A simple instance of this is provided by the following example.
-Suppose that $\mx = \rr$, $\mu$ is the exponential distribution with mean $1$ and $\nu$ is the exponential distribution with mean $2$.
-Let $f(x) = x$.
-Then $I(f)=2$ and $\rho(x) = \frac{1}{2}e^{x/2}$.
-The variance formula \eqref{varform} shows that for any $n$, the variance of $I_n(f)$ is infinity.
-On the other hand, it is seen in simulations that a sample of size a few thousand suffices to guarantee that $I_n(f)$ is fairly close to $I(f)$.
-We will see later (Example~\ref{ex1}) how to mathematically understand this convergence.

 Sometimes the variance formula \eqref{varform} is estimated using the simulated data $X_1,\ldots, X_n$.
 This estimate is known as the empirical variance.
 There is an inherent unreliability in using the empirical variance to determine convergence of importance sampling.
 We will elaborate on this in Section \ref{problem}.